-The problem with the drug is that it only works while it’s being taken.
+The problem is that it only works while it’s being taken.
 Once stopped, the inhibition of XO also stops, so your uric acid levels can rise again, which is why allopurinol is usually taken for life.

 Allopurinol is generally started between 2 and 3 weeks after a gout attack has abated.
 The recommended dosage is between 100mg and 300mg per day usually in one oral dose.
 But for some people higher doses of up to 800mg per day may be required initially.